-Decommissioning a domain controller removes all Active Directory components and related components and returns the domain controller to a member server role.
+Decommissioning a domain controller effectively removes all Active Directory and related components and returns the domain controller to a member server role.

 Protecting EFS-encrypted files

-If the domain controller to be decommissioned hosts any Encrypting File System (EFS)–encrypted files, you must take precautions to protect the private key for the recovery agent for the local EFS-encrypted documents.
-This might be lost during Active Directory removal when the Security Accounts Manager (SAM) is recreated on the computer.
-In this case, you are unable to recover encrypted documents on this computer unless you unencrypt all the files and the recovery agent is changed to an existing domain account before re-encryption.
+If the domain controller to be decommissioned hosts any Encrypting File System (EFS) encrypted files, you must take precautions to protect the private key for the recovery agent for the local EFS-encrypted documents.
+It is possible for this key to be lost during the demotion when the Security Accounts Manager (SAM) is recreated on the computer.
+In this case, you are cannot recover encrypted documents on this computer unless the recovery agent is changed to an existing domain account before encryption.
 To prevent loss of the private key, you must back up (export) the recovery agent private key before you decommission the domain controller.
-After you remove Active Directory Domain Services (AD DS), import the private key again.
+After you remove Active Directory, re-import the private key.

-You must be able to ensure that the domain account that is serving as the recovery agent for the certificate remains the same after you remove AD DS.
-If you cannot guarantee that the account will remain the same after the domain controller is decommissioned or if you removed AD DS without backing up the certificate and you cannot recover EFS-encrypted files, see article 276239 in the Microsoft Knowledge Base (http://go.microsoft.com/fwlink/?LinkID=117370).
+You must be able to ensure that the domain account that serves as the recovery agent for the certificate remains the same after removing Active Directory.
+If you cannot guarantee that the account will remain the same after the domain controller is decommissioned, or if you removed Active Directory without backing up the certificate and you cannot recover EFS-encrypted files, see article 276239 in the Microsoft Knowledge Base (http://go.microsoft.com/fwlink/?LinkId=117370).